Emergency Pet Care Resources in Lancaster County PA

 Pet First Aid Basics

 Basic first aid knowledge can stabilize your pet until you reach the vet.
-Read our complete guide to pet first aid basics every PA pet owner should know, which covers:
+Read our complete pet first aid guide for details on handling choking, controlling bleeding, recognizing shock, and building a proper first aid kit.

 Emergency Care Costs

-Most emergency clinics require payment at the time of service.
-Consider pet insurance or setting aside an emergency fund for unexpected vet bills.
+Most emergency clinics require payment at time of service.
+Consider pet insurance or setting aside an emergency fund.

 Keep Information Accessible

-• Tell neighbors and family where your emergency vet is located
+- Tell neighbors and family where your emergency vet is

 Authorize Your Pet Sitter

-If your pet has an emergency while you're away, your pet sitter needs authorization to seek veterinary care on your behalf.
-Discuss emergency protocols during your initial consultation and provide written permission.
-At Big Mike's Pet Sitting, we always confirm emergency plans before you travel, including your budget for emergency care and how to reach you.
+If your pet has an emergency while you're away, your sitter needs authorization to seek vet care on your behalf.
+Discuss emergency protocols during your consultation and provide written permission.
+I always confirm emergency plans before clients travel including your budget for emergency care and how to reach you.

 Microchip Your Pet